El Cid: Title

+The combination of Cid Campeador is documented from 1195 in Linaje de Rodrigo Díaz ("The Lineage of Rodrigo Díaz") in Navarro-Aragonese, which form part of the Liber regum written as mio Cit el Campiador; and in El Cantar de mio Cid.

 Life and career

 Origins

 El Cid was born Rodrigo Díaz circa 1043 in Vivar, also known as Castillona de Bivar, a small town about ten kilometers (or six miles) north of Burgos, the capital of Castile.
 His father, Diego Laínez, was a courtier, bureaucrat, and cavalryman who had fought in several battles.
-Despite the fact that El Cid's mother's family was aristocratic, in later years the peasants would consider him one of their own.
+Despite the fact that El Cid's mother's family was aristocratic, in later years, the peasants would consider him one of their own.
 However, his relatives were not major court officials; documents show that El Cid's paternal grandfather, Laín, confirmed only five documents of Ferdinand I's; his maternal grandfather, Rodrigo Álvarez, certified only two of Sancho II's; and El Cid's father confirmed only one.

 Service under Sancho II

 As a young man in 1057, El Cid fought against the Moorish stronghold of Zaragoza, making its emir al-Muqtadir a vassal of Sancho.
 In the spring of 1063, El Cid fought in the Battle of Graus, where Ferdinand's half-brother, Ramiro I of Aragon, was laying siege to the Moorish town of Graus, which was fought on Zaragozan lands in the valley of the river Cinca.
 Al-Muqtadir, accompanied by Castilian troops including El Cid, fought against the Aragonese.
 The party slew Ramiro I, setting the Aragonese army on the run, and emerged victorious.
 One legend has said that during the conflict, El Cid killed an Aragonese knight in single combat, thereby receiving the honorific title "Campeador".

 When Ferdinand died, Sancho continued to enlarge his territory, conquering both Christian strongholds and the Moorish cities of Zamora and Badajoz.
 When Sancho learned that Alfonso was planning on overthrowing him in order to gain his territory, Sancho sent Cid to bring Alfonso back so that Sancho could speak to him.